Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Conclusion

 An open question raised by our findings concerns the architectural and optimization biases that may favor angular, rather than norm-based, coding in prediction-forming layers.
 Modern transformer architectures make extensive use of normalization schemes such as RMSNorm, which explicitly normalize or constrain representation magnitudes while preserving directional information \citep{zhang2019rmsnorm}.
 While normalization alone does not imply angular coding, it plausibly creates favorable conditions under which direction becomes a more reliable and functionally meaningful signal than magnitude.
 More generally, understanding how network architecture design principles, such as normalization, self-attention, and residual connections interact to promote angularly organized prediction geometry remains an important direction for future work \citep{he2016deep, vaswani2017attention, zhang2019rmsnorm}.
-From this perspective, angular coding may emerge as a byproduct of architectural choices that stabilize optimization while compressing norm-based degrees of freedom.

 Our results also connect naturally to the widespread use of angular distance (e.g., cosine similarity) as a measure of semantic similarity \citep{mikolov-etal-2013-linguistic} and as a characteristic feature of representational geometry \citep{hosseini_straighten_2023}.
-Angular similarity has long been observed to correlate with semantic relatedness in word embeddings and contextual representations, yet the functional role of this geometry in decoder-based LLMs has remained ambiguous.
+Angular similarity has long been observed to correlate with semantic relatedness in word embeddings and contextual representations ~\citep{diegosimon2024polarcoordinaterepresentssyntax}.
+Recently the functional role of this geometry in decoder-based LLMs has been exemplified, yet its depth-dependent performance remained puzzling ~\citep{vu2026angular}.
 Our findings provide a mechanistic grounding for this practice in late layers of decoder-only LLMs: angular proximity does not merely reflect semantic similarity but parametrizes similarity between output prediction distributions.
-At the same time, our results caution against interpreting angular similarity uniformly across depth, as early-layer angular structure, while present and decodable, does not support causal manipulation of prediction.